PNWDrew/multiNodeBot/INSTALL.md

  - Follow the steps that the BotFather is telling you
  - At the end the BotFather gives you your HTTP API key which you need later in your config file

 ### Node.js

+Login to your server that you want to use to monitore your Onz servers

 cd ~